Fusion-Lightguns/Fusion-Light-Gun/README.md

 # Whats this ?

-     A simple open source  Infared 4 or 6 button Light gun.
-(5 or 7 including calibrate)
+     A open source infared Light gun.

-     Made from a premade gun shell.
+# Features

+     - Easy calibration

+     - 7 Buttons & Joystick on gun

+     - Open source with DIY instructions & Files.
+Wanna build yourself do it lol .

+     - Made by gamers for gamers.

+     - Trigger pull and power LED

+     - Built with Linux/RetroPie in mind . ( Making Setup Scripts)

+     - Extra buttons in code.
+If you want add or mod a new gun

+     - Best button Layout I could figure out for gaming.

 # Button Mapping (Nerf Elite Volt Shell)